cmsaliba/coherent_point_drift_cuda/README.md

 ## Notes
 * The `CoherentPointDrift` functions can use single precision or double precision for calculations.
 On most GPUs double precision performance is significantly slower than single precision and single precision is recommended.
-* When the NVIDIA GPU running the CUDA code is also driving a display, the display driver can timeout causing the CUDA kernels to crash, or the display to freeze.
+* When the NVIDIA GPU running the CUDA code is also driving a display, the display driver can sometimes timeout causing the CUDA kernels to crash, or the display to freeze.
 The reason for this is the length of time required to solve the system of equations on the GPU.
 The kernel is still running, but the driver watchdog timer flags it as unresponsive.
 The workaround is to plug the display into the integrated graphics output or another graphics card.
 Alternatively, you can can boot directly into a terminal session, and run the command line program from there.